greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 data\_type
 :   The data type of the column.
 This may include array specifiers.
 For more information on the data types supported by Greenplum Database, refer to the [Data Types](../data_types.html) documentation.

-:   XXX For table columns that contain textual data, Specify the data type `VARCHAR` or `TEXT`.
+:   For table columns that contain textual data, Specify the data type `VARCHAR` or `TEXT`.
 Specifying the data type `CHAR` is not recommended.
 In Greenplum Database, the data types `VARCHAR` or `TEXT` handle padding added to the data (space characters added after the last non-space character) as significant characters, the data type `CHAR` does not.
 See [Notes](#section5).

 COLLATE collation
 :   The `COLLATE` clause assigns a collation to the column (which must be of a collatable data type).
 If not specified, the column data type's default collation is used.